EdenWise/hjcrc/HJCSIC.md

 She followed the profit of the age.
 She created some inclusion.
 She had an effect on his position.
-She noted that if someone repeated[^repeated] the ridicules done to him that they got respect from those that did them.
+She began repeating[^repeating] the ridicules done to him noticing that she got respect from the people that did them.
-She did many ridicules of him, encouraged others (mostly females) to do likewise, and eventually got power.
+She encouraged others to do likewise (mostly females), and eventually obtained leadership.
 She created an ethical code and warned people away from selfishness.
 She helped her family member and the less fortunate people.
 A more peaceful age prevailed.